 Eight Recruiting and Hiring Trends for 2022

-This article will discuss emerging recruitment and hiring trends related to talent acquisition, including:
+In this article, we'll discuss the recruitment and hiring trends related to talent acquisition, including:

 - Extending recruitment on social media